kanishkanarch/GitHub-tutorial/README.md

 #### **Finally moving online on GitHub**

 Make a new [GitHub account](github.com) and a new repository in your account.
-Make sure to have basic knowledge about **[intellectual property** ](https://choosealicense.com/)[licenses](https://choosealicense.com/) and add a relevant license to every repo you make.
+Make sure to have basic knowledge about [intellectual property](https://choosealicense.com/)[licenses](https://choosealicense.com/) and add a relevant license to every repo you make.
 Read more about the [legal side of Open Source software here](https://opensource.guide/legal/).

 #### **Tip**